Willlasbury/readme-gen/README.md

   ## Instructions

   You can go to the output folder to view your created read me doc.
-You will need to manually include any photos or links in the read me.
+You will need to manually include any photos or deployment links in the read me.
 Those features may be added if I find this application useful in the future.

   ## Liscense